-Credits Credit dist ribution of t the course Eligibility Pre-requisite of the course (if any) & Code Lecture Tutorial Practical/ Practice criteria Biostatistics 4 3 0 1 Class XII pass with Mathematics knowledge of Statistical Inference and stochastic processes
+Course title Credits Credit distribution of the course Eligibility Pre-requisite of the & Code Lecture Tutorial Practical/ Practice criteria course (if any) Biostatistics 4 3 0 1 Class XII pass with Mathematics knowledge of Statistical Inference and stochastic processes

 - Parametric Models for Survival data. - Different types of censoring and its application in public health. - Estimation of death probabilities by using the theory of competing risks. - Non-parametric methods for incomplete survival data. - Computation of the probability of gametes in different generations under random mating.